rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

 Note: The calculated distance between the magnets and the flywheel required to control the resistance felt by the user will be calculated by the Ride Simulation System (RSS) processing subsystem and is an external input to the resistance subsystem.

-*Minimum Speed Analysis:*
+#### Minimum Speed Analysis:

 Objective: To prove that the resistance system can provide and vary torque while the rider is traveling at a minimum speed of 116.35 rpm.

-The plots in Figures 4 and 5 are a representation of provided torque, based on the magnetic field between the magnet and flywheel using Equation 1.
+The plots in Figures 6 and 7 are a representation of provided torque, based on the magnetic field between the magnet and flywheel using Equation 1.

 ![image](https://user-images.githubusercontent.com/114370750/205557898-94cd16c9-e4c5-4ce1-b1ab-4bc68f78ec05.png)